top of page

 The Saga of the Twelve Asegas - This andera deis het hi, that se fore that riucht come.
 Tha comen se and keren foresprecan, tolif fan tha sawen selandum.
 Tha het hi, that se riucht kere.
 Tha jaraden se ferstis.
 Dis tredda deis het hi se koma.
 Tha tegen hia nedscin, ther thi fria Fresa mit riuchte mei hava.
 Dis sexta deis het hi, dat se riucht kere.
 Da spreken se, hye ne kude.
 Tha sprack thi konigh: “Nu lidze jc hit jo tofara thre karan, hoder jo liawera se, that ma jo alle haudie, than j alle ain wirde, thanna jo en scip jowe, also sterck, ther anne ebba ende een floed mey witstan, and that sunder allerhanda rower and rema and towe”.
 Tha keren hya dat schip ende folen wt mitta ebba also fyr, dat se neen aland ne muchten sian.
 Tha was him leithe to mode.
 Tha sprack thi ena, ther fan Widekinesslachte was, thi forma asega: “Jc habbe herd, that ws Hera God, da hi an erdrike was, tolif jungeran hade, and hi selva threttundista ware, and hi to himmen come al bislotena dorum, and traste se and lerde se.
 Hu ne bidda wi naut, that hi ws anne threttundista sende, the runs riocht lere and ti lande wise”.
 Tha folen hia alle an hara kne and beden inlike.
 Da se da bedinge heden deen, tha segen hia anne threttundista an there stiorne sitta, and ene goldene axe up siner axla, ther hi mede to lande wether stiurde wit stram and wit wind.
 Tha se to lande comen, tha warp hi mitt her axe up that land, and warp ene ture up.
 Da ontsprongh deer een burna.
 Aldervmbe hat that ti Axenshove, and et Eswei quamen hia an land, and seten vmbe tha burna, and hot so him thi threttundista lerde, that nomen hia riuchte.
 Tach ne wistet nemma under tha fluke, hot thi threttundista ware, ther to him komen was, also lic was hi aller ekum.
 Tha him that riucht wisid hade, tha neren ner tolif.
 Aldervmbe scen in tha lande threttene asegan wasa, and hara doman agen hia to delane et Axenshove and et Eswei.
 And hwerso hia an tua spracat, so achten tha sawen the sex in ti haliane.
 Aldus ist landriucht alra Fresena.

 Interestingly, the legend of Radbod did not stay within the territories of former Frisia.
 Even in the very south of France, not far from Lourdes, Saint Fris of Bassoues is being worshiped as a martyr to this very day.
 According to tradition, Saint Fris supposedly is a son of King Radbod.
 Maybe this goes back to the Vita Vulframni 'the life of Wulfram'.
 Saint Wulfram of Fontenelle lived in the second half of the seventh century.
 Wulfram assisted bishop Wilibrord to convert the Frisians.
 King Radbod is said not to have opposed to their activities.
 Even his son was baptized.
 And, as soon as his son was lifted out of the font, he was freed from the flesh.
 Better believe it!
-Read our post Like Father, Unlike Son about this early-medieval Franco-Frisian soldier-saint.
+Read our blog post Like Father, Unlike Son about this early-medieval Franco-Frisian soldier-saint.

 2. Truth